 Justin ordered the Udon noodles (fresh vegetables, enoki mushrooms, ginger and lemongrass soy sauce) and I got the Lukewarm Rice Noodle Salad with Tofu.
 They both tasted so yummy.
 My dish caught the eye of the couple dining next to us.
 She immediately asked what we ordered and then proceeded to also order the rice noodle dish.

 We both thought it was a good idea to order fruit smoothies to get an extra dose of vitamins after a lack of sleep.
 And it was my birthday so I had to order a slice of their vegan hazelnut cake!
 Everything here tasted so fresh and delicious, and I feel like you can’t go wrong ordering any of the meals at Vevay.

 What I loved most about Frankfurt was the history, the walkability, and the laid back environment.
+There are so many things to do in Frankfurt for a day.
 It’s easy to relax near the river to take in the views or sit at a quiet cafe with a book.
 There’s a good selection of vegan restaurants, including one right in town.
 Frankfurt is a city with history, art, and culture.
 Get out there and see as much of this great metropolis as you can, even if you only visit for a day.

 Thank you to Frankfurt Tourism and Germany Tourism for hosting our stay.